Best Bad Credit Car Loans of 2019

 Tip 1: Find out your exact vehicle needs

 Because of poor credit, always expect to pay a much higher APR.
 As such, don’t buy a car that’s larger or more complex than what you need daily – keep things as basic as possible.
 Inversely, if you need a car for a large family or a job that requires you to transport supplies and goods, make sure the car’s not smaller than you need either.
 Also factor in things like gas mileage, routine maintenance, and many other things depending on your personal situation.
-Now banks and credit unions are jumping on the eco-friendly bandwagon by ramping up green auto loan programs.
-Additionally, shoppers who buy a certified green vehicle (by the Environmental Protection Agency), specifically a “SmartWay” vehicle can receive a 0.5% discount on their interest rate for a new or used vehicle from certain banks.
+Today, most banks and credit unions even have green auto loan programs that promote the use of eco-friendly vehicles.
+Shoppers who buy a certified green vehicle (by the Environmental Protection Agency), specifically a “SmartWay” vehicle can receive a 0.5% discount on their interest rate for a new or used vehicle from certain banks.

 Tip 2: Set a budget

 After you’ve established what car you need, seek a budget.
-Using an auto loan calculator available online, you can get an idea of how much your long-term financing and monthly payments will be, as in our example in the table above.
+Using a car payment calculator available online, you can get an idea of how much your long-term financing and monthly payments will be, as in our example in the table above.
 Look at dealer websites, car magazines, newspapers, and whatever resources you can get so you’ll get a better understanding of the market value and true cost of the car you want.

-If you’ve found an online calculator to help you determine estimated costs at different term lengths.
+Give our online calculator a try to help you determine estimated costs at various term durations.
 The longer your contract, the smaller your monthly payments.
 But keep in mind that because of interest in more payments, you will end up paying more in the long run.
-Most bad credit car loans have 24-36 month terms, rather than the traditional 48-60 months, to reduce risk on the lender side of things.
+Most bad credit car loans have terms ranging from 24-36 months, rather than the traditional 48-60 months, to reduce risk on the lender side of things.

 Lastly, remember that depending where you are, many states mandate auto insurance – yet another factor you’ll need to consider in your monthly costs and budgeting.